danielvaughn/danielvaughn/react/useFlow/README.md

 // sign-up-form/Interface.jsx
 import React, { useEffect } from "react";

-const Interface = ({ firstName, lastName, age, canVote, set, setAge }) => {
+// Notice how this component has no hooks, no logic, no external dependencies, just props. const Interface = ({ firstName, lastName, age, canVote, set, setAge }) => {
   return (
     <form>